I’m passionate about living a healthy and green lifestyle, while being on a budget.

 3. Reuse plastic bags from newspapers and bread

-Don gets the New York Times on the weekend, and I reuse the plastic bag around it if it is dry.
-I also save the extra plastic bags around bread.
+I save the plastic bags around newspapers if they are dry.
+Sometimes I also save the plastic bags around bread.

 I don’t like to use expensive resealable bags for something that gets thrown out, so that’s what I save those plastic bags for.